Michigan Department of Agriculture and Rural Development

-The Michigan Department of Agriculture & Rural Development (MDARD), formerly the Michigan Department of Agriculture is a department of the Michigan state government created in 1921 to enforce laws regarding agriculture production and distribution.
+The Michigan Department of Agriculture and Rural Development (MDARD), formerly the Michigan Department of Agriculture, is a department of the Michigan state government created in 1921 to enforce laws regarding agriculture production and distribution.
 Agriculture in the State of Michigan is now a $104.7 billion industry.
 A five-member commission heads the Department with a Director of Agriculture & Rural Development to administer the day-to-day activities.

 Under Governor Rick Snyder, MDARD is now part of the "Quality of Life" group within state government, along with the Department of Natural Resources and Department of Environmental Quality.

 The mission of the Michigan Department of Agriculture & Rural Development is, "To protect, promote and preserve the food, agricultural, environmental and economic interests of the people of Michigan."